cheriwilliams/azure-network-protocols/README.md

 <img src=https://i.imgur.com/JC9Alzl.jpg/>
 </p>
 <p>
-In the above image, a significant amount of SSH traffic has spammed in Wireshark from the pwd command being entered into the command line.
+In the above image, a significant amount of SSH (Secure Shell) traffic has spammed in Wireshark from the pwd command being entered into the command line.
 </p>
 <br />